zzorn/scalaprops/readme.txt

 It provides listener, value translation, and validator support for properties.
 It also includes a Bean trait with factory methods for creating properties, and utility classes for saving and loading beans to/from streams.
+Now also includes support for creating property editor UI:s for editing the beans.

 == License ==